top of page

 • Created a video going over all audio implementation and audio design

-Team Size: 3 (Myself and 2 UI Designers)
+Team Size: 2 (Myself and a solo dev)

 My Roles: